-DHCS currently has and is developing several mental health and substance use focused stakeholder forums and other input mechanisms, The Department recognizes stakeholder communication and input is a key area and it therefore plans to expand and adjust existing and planned forums to ensure stakeholders across the continuum are better informed about evolving policies, programs and implementation issues---as well as ensure the Department has an adequate and accurate understanding of the issues from the various points along that stakeholder continuum.
-A systematic re-thinking of the various stakeholder processes that will be manageable by DHCS needs to occur, , so these groups can continue to provide a valuable input to performance measurement and quality improvement, both for interpreting the data reports, and for adopting quality improvement plans and interventions.
+DHCS currently has and is developing several mental health and substance use focused stakeholder forums and other input mechanisms, The Department recognizes stakeholder communication and input is a key area and it plans to evaluate existing and planned forums to ensure stakeholders across the continuum are better informed about evolving policies, programs and implementation issues---as well as ensure the Department has an adequate and accurate understanding of the issues from the various points along that stakeholder continuum.
+A systematic re-thinking of the various stakeholder processes that will be manageable by DHCS needs to occur, so these groups can continue to provide a valuable input to performance measurement and quality improvement, both for interpreting the data reports, and for adopting quality improvement plans and interventions.

-Chapter XI of the Mental Health and Substance Use Services Needs Assessment Report describes many initiatives, issues and recommendations related to modern health information technology for the mental health and substance use service systems
+Chapter XI of the Needs Assessment describes many initiatives, issues and recommendations related to modern health information technology for the mental health and substance use service systems